-Ohio Toxic Tort Lawyer: Talcum Powder Cancer Claims
+Ohio Toxic Tort Lawyer and Personal Injury Attorney reviewing Talcum Powder Ovarian Cancer Claims

-Joe Lyon is a highly-rated Cincinnati Catastrophic Injury Lawyer and Ohio product liability attorney who has successfully represented individuals throughout the United States in complex toxic exposure, negligence and liability cases.
+Joe Lyon is a highly-rated Cincinnati Catastrophic Injury Lawyer and Ohio product liability attorney who has successfully represented individuals throughout the United States in complex toxic exposure, negligence and liability talcum powder ovarian cancer cases.

 What is Talcum powder?

 Talcum powder is made from talc, a mineral primarily composed of magnesium, silicon, and oxygen.
 As a powder, it absorbs moisture, helping keep skin dry and preventing rashes.
 It is widely used in cosmetic products such as baby powder and adult body powders.

 Some talc, in its natural form, contains asbestos, a substance known to cause cancers in and around the lungs.
 The International Agency for Research on Cancer (IARC), classifies talc that contains asbestos as “carcinogenic to humans.”

 Even though this type of talc is not used in modern consumer products, questions remain about the exposure to talcum in any form.
 Based on evidence from human studies, the IARC classifies the genital use of talc-based body powder as “possibly carcinogenic to humans.”

 Talc powder applied to the genital area can enter the vagina and travel deeper into the reproductive organs, possibly causing ovarian cancer.
 There is further evidence that particles of talc can travel through the vagina and into Fallopian tubes, thus increasing a women’s risk for developing ovarian cancer.